 Background

-Dietary fatty acid (FA) intake has been associated with a greater risk for diabetes.
+Dietary fatty acid (FA) intake impact risk for diabetes, with saturated fatty acid (SFA) intake associated with increased and omega-3 fatty acids associated with decreased risk.
 Transition into diabetes occurs when the pancreatic, insulin secreting beta-cells fail to adequately respond to elevated blood glucose.
-Saturated fatty acids may mediate their influence on diabetes risk through impairing beta-cell function (possibly via increased fat deposition in the cells), while polyunsaturated fatty acids likely are protective against impairment via their anti-inflammatory properties.
+Saturated fatty acids may mediate their influence on diabetes risk through impairing beta-cell function (possibly via increased fat deposition in the cells), while polyunsaturated fatty acids likely are protective against impairment via their anti-inflammatory properties – not seeing how this is fitting in and how students would use.
 Likely candidates for SFA and PUFA are palmitic acid (PA) and eicosapentaenoic acid (EPA), respectively.

 There are a number of pathways that could be influenced by dietary FA.
 Glucose-stimulated insulin secretion (GSIS) occurs when glucose enters the pancreatic beta-cell, goes through the glycolytic pathway, and enters the Kreb Cycle to produce ATP.
 The accumulation of intracellular ATP closes beta-cell K+ channels and depolarizing the cell membrane.
 Depolarization opens Ca++ ion channels and increases intracellular Ca++, causing storage vesicles containing insulin to merge with the cell membrane and release insulin into circulation.
 (Not sure if or how much we need of this.
 Good for now to have a good understanding of what is going on in the pancreas).
+We need to give them the info on how to use the UCP data – so this needs to be written in.

 Study 1

 To determine the effect of the long chain polyunsaturated fatty acids (EPA and docosahexaenoic acid (DHA)) on diabetes management, a randomized controlled trial was conducted to determine the influence of EPA and DHA on glucose control.
 Forty participants with diabetes were put into a control and an experimental group.
 Both groups were instructed to replace their breakfast meal with a prescribed liquid diet (set per kg of weight for each participant) while maintaining their typical daily diets for 3 months.
-The control and experimental liquid meals were isocaloric and had the same macronutrient composition, except the experimental meal contained EPA and DHA (See Table 1).
-Fasting glucose (FPG), hemoglobin A1c (HbA1c; a measure of long term blood glucose), serum triglycerides (TG), and C-peptide (C-pep; a protein co-released with insulin and used as a measure of total insulin secretion) were measured in a fasted state in the morning at baseline and after the treatment.
-Matsuda insulin sensitivity index (ISI; a measure of peripheral (muscle) insulin sensitivity), and glucose and insulin area-under-the-curve (gAUC and iAUC, respectively) were calculated.
+The control and experimental liquid meals were isocaloric and had the same macronutrient composition, except the experimental meal contained EPA and DHA, while the control meal was devoid of these two fatty acids .
+Fasting glucose (FPG), hemoglobin A1c (HbA1c; a measure of long term blood glucose), and C-peptide (C-pep; a protein co-released with insulin and used as a measure of total insulin secretion) were measured in a fasted state in the morning at baseline and after the three month treatment (Table 1).
+Subjects were then given a XXXg (what is usually used here?) glucose load and blood, collected over a 2 hour period, was monitored for glucose and insulin.
+These data were used to determine the insulin sensitivity index (ISI; a measure of peripheral (muscle) insulin sensitivity, with higher values indicating better insulin sensitivity), and glucose and insulin area-under-the-curve (gAUC and iAUC, respectively) (Table 2).
 There were no significant changes in body weight between groups.

 Questions: